zendframework/zend-expressive/doc/book/features/application.md

 You can define the `Application` instance in several ways:

 - Direct instantiation, which requires providing several dependencies.
-- The `AppFactory`, which will use sane defaults, but allows injecting alternate container and/or router implementations.
+- The `AppFactory`, which will use some common defaults, but allows injecting alternate container and/or router implementations.
 - Via a dependency injection container; we provide a factory for setting up all aspects of the instance via configuration and other defined services.